Squeeze paper

 The use of a squeeze allows more information to be gleaned than examining the original inscription, for example curves inside the cuts can identify the scribe who originally carved the inscription.

 Squeezes can also (and some have been since the 1950s) be made by applying layers of liquid latex.
 This method works best on horizontal surfaces.

-Modern digitising methods mean that the image can be restored to the original orientation.
+Modern digitising methods mean that the image can be restored to its original orientation.

 Large collections of squeezes are held by the Inscriptiones Graecae and other epigraphic collections.